Tech writers can code too

 You can check to see that your CSV file is in your project directory and has the correct contents.

-Do this: Enter cat in.csv.
+Do this: Enter cat input.csv.

-$ cat in.csv
+$ cat input.csv

 Catania,Sicily,IT,TRUE,FALSE,TRUE,32848